When you think of type 3C hair, one visualizes bouncy, kinky, voluminous tight curls.

 @AshleyBrianca will show you how to moisturize and seal your 3C natural hair in this simple video tutorial:

 Styling Your 3C Hair

-Every 3C hair is different when it comes to its curl patterns, textures, density or sizes.
+Every 3C hair is different when it comes to its curl patterns, textures, density, or sizes.
 Knowing which category your hair falls into informs your decision when buying hair care and styling products for your hair type.
-As type 3C hair requires extra moisture and lots of care because of its fragile nature, you should use styling creams, butters and oils on it.
-When shopping for styling products for your 3C hair, opt for ones with a holding agent in it - so your curls are able to last longer - and has moisture for curl definition and moisturizing.
+As type 3C hair requires extra moisture and lots of care because of its fragile nature, you should use styling creams, butter, and oils on it.
+When shopping for styling products for your 3C hair, opt for ones with a holding agent in it - so your curls are able to last longer - and have moisture for curl definition and moisturizing.

 Stylers like gel-creams, sprays, or even mousses are lightweight on your type 3C hair, while products like shea butter or olive oil would probably coat and weigh your strands down.
 Styling products you can add to your hair routine include; Shea Moisture Coconut and Hibiscus Curl Enhancing Smoothie, Eco Styler Gel, or Shea Moisture Jamaican Black Castor Oil Strengthen and Restore Styling Lotion.

-Another method of styling 3C hair is by Incorporating the protective styling techniques.
+Another method of styling 3C hair is by Incorporating protective styling techniques.
 You can pull this off with your 3C curls by wash and go method.
 This method is guaranteed to give your curls the best definition.
-You can also show off your curls with these other cute styles like, a braided top knot, buns, high puff, twist out, braid out, faux mohawk or a natural hair extension.
+You can also show off your curls with these other cute styles like a braided top knot, buns, high puff, twist out, braid out, faux mohawk, or a natural hair extension.

 Get some hair inspiration with this video tutorial by @Slaymiya on 8 hairstyles to rock with your natural 3C hair: